 - Scilla comes with its own library of standard operations, removing the need to rely on external programming libraries.

 - Scilla is balanced between tractability and expressivity, enabling formal reasoning regarding contract behavior.

 - There is a very clean separation between different operational components such as communication with other contracts and computations.
 This will prevent hacking incidents such as the Parity or DAO hacks.

 In its current state, Zilliqa can be used by Dapps that require very high throughput and transaction rates beyond what’s capable on other blockchains.

 Not only is Zilliqa a new and unique blockchain, but the development team also created a new functional programming language known as Scilla.

-Scilla focuses on making functional programming more secure and standardized, and it does this be separating state and function.
-In other words, it is a programming language that can differentiate between the actual computational work of a contract, and the communication aspects of the contract.
+Scilla focuses on making functional programming more secure and standardized, and it does this by separating state and function.
+In other words, it is a programming language that can differentiate between the actual computational work of a contract and the communication aspects of the contract.